bracci/QlockWiFive/README.md

 ```
 Almost no electronics needed.
 Only ESP8266 (NodeMCU or WeMos D1 mini) and an LED-stripe.
-with optional support for RTC, LDR, Buzzer and IR-remote.
+Optional support for RTC, LDR, Buzzer and IR-remote.
 Supports more than 30 types of LED stripes.
 RGB and RGBW (experimental).
 Horizontal and vertial LED layout.